bottenderjs/bottenderjs.github.io/content/docs/Guides-Telegram.md

 # Telegram

-Telegram is an instant messaging system, multi-platform, focused on the security and privacy of the users.
-Furthermore, being a flexible platform, Telegram allows developers to create bots.
+Telegram is a multi-platform instant messaging system.
+It treasures the security and privacy of the users.
+Furthermore, as a flexible platform, Telegram allows developers to create bots.
 Telegram launches lots of [bot APIs](https://core.telegram.org/bots/api) for third-party developers to build Telegram bots to serve their own needs in no time.
 This guide will focus on major concept of building a Telegram bot by Bottender.
 For more detail about Telegram bot, please check [Official Telegram Bot Introduction](https://core.telegram.org/bots).

 ## Requirements

-To begin to build a Telegram Bot, there are two requirements you need to satisfy.
+To start building a Telegram Bot, there are two requirements you need to satisfy.
 - Token
 - Webhook URL